Kubetorch offers a rich set of commands to offer you insight into running workloads at the individual and cluster level.

 Show basic info for calling the service depending on whether an ingress is configured.

-List all Kubetorch services.
+List all Kubetorch resources.

 Examples:

-$ kt list $ kt list -t dev-branch
+$ kt list $ kt list -t dev-branch $ kt list --pods # Show pod names

 Port forward a local port to the specified Kubetorch service.